digital-asset/daml/docs/source/daml/intro/1_Token.rst

  1. Create a directory for this project.
  2. Create a new file called ``Intro_1_Token.daml`` or the :download:`supplied source file <daml/Intro_1_Token.daml>`.
  3. Open DAML Studio with ``daml studio`` from a terminal or just open VS Code.

 DAML Ledger Basics
 ------------------

 There are a few basic concepts you need to understand before you take a look at the DAML file you downloaded.

 Like most structures called ledgers, a DAML Ledger is just a list of *commits*.
 When we say *commit*, we mean the final result of when a *party* successfully *submits* a *transaction* to the ledger.

 *Transaction* is a concept we'll cover in more detail through this introduction.
 The most basic examples are the creation and archival of a *contract*.

 A contract is *active* from the point where there is a committed transaction that creates it, up to the point where there is a committed transaction that *archives* it again.

 ..
 Graphic with timeline inactive -> create -> active -> archive -> inactive

+DAML specifies what transactions are legal on a DAML Ledger.

 DAML Files and Modules
 ----------------------